floriangoetting/json-client/README.md

 It is not an issue that requests from native apps do not contain an Origin header.
 If the JSON Client does not find an Origin in the request, the validation will automatically pass without any checks.

 ### Managing Device and Session IDs in Native Apps
-Since native apps do not support cookies, a custom mechanism must be implemented to persist the device and session ID.
-With the first tracking call, JSON Client will generate a new device and session id and returns it in the response.
-The App then needs to persist the information on the device and need to send the ids with the payload ("client_id" for the device id and "session_id" for the session id) or by sending them as cookie headers with the defined cookie names from JSON Client.
-When "client_id" and "session_id" are set explicitly in the payload, it will have priority over the cookie values.
+Since native apps do not support cookies, a custom mechanism must be implemented to persist the device ID and session ID.

+On the first tracking call, the JSON Client generates a new device ID and session ID, which are returned in the response.
+The app must then store this information locally and include both IDs in subsequent requests—either by:

+1. adding them to the payload (“client_id” for the device ID and “session_id” for the session ID), or
+2. sending them as cookie headers using the cookie names defined by the JSON Client.

+If both the payload and cookies contain client_id and session_id, the values in the payload take precedence.

+This method is implemented in the [Android Test App](https://github.com/floriangoetting/json-tag-test-app-android) and can be customized for your app.

 ### Support for App Webviews
-The behavior in app webviews is similar:
+The same principle applies to webviews:

-When a native app opens a webview, the device and session cookies must be injected into the webview using the same cookie names configured in the JSON Client.
-This ensures that the JSON Client recognizes and uses the existing IDs instead of creating new ones.
+1. Inject the device and session cookies into the webview using the configured cookie names.
+2. This ensures the JSON Client reuses existing IDs rather than generating new ones.

+This logic is also part of the [Android Test App](https://github.com/floriangoetting/json-tag-test-app-android) and can be adapted to your project setup.

 ## How to contribute to the Template
 Contributions to any of the Templates are highly welcome!
 The process to contribute works like this: